Austin's Most Trusted Food Page

 __wf_reserved_inherit

-Smyth was our third three-Michelin-star restaurant, and it completely lived up to the hype.
+Smyth was our third three Michelin star restaurant, and it completely lived up to the hype.
 We booked reservations online well in advance and kicked things off with non-alcoholic drinks made with fall fruits before diving into the course menu.
 Highlights included an “oyster gusher,” quail eggs, and a savory ham & cheese donut that was absolutely divine.
-Midway through, we even managed to score their famous burger from The Loyalist downstairs—hands down one of the best burgers I’ve ever had, served with fries that reminded me of McDonald’s in the best way.
+Midway through, we even managed to score their famous burger from The Loyalist downstairs, hands down one of the best burgers I’ve ever had, served with fries that reminded me of McDonald’s in the best way.
+In 2026 They are named the top restaurant in North America!

 __wf_reserved_inherit